 Pull-ups are one of those exercises that will instantly have you feeling like a badass whether you can do one amazing rep or 10.
 But we'd be lying if we said they were easy to nail.
 If you're up for a challenge and ready to learn how to do pull-ups, we've got the game plan straight from certified trainers.

 One reason pull-ups are so challenging: They work all the major muscles in your upper body—your lats, traps, rhomboids, posterior deltoid (the back of your shoulder), and biceps—so you've got to make sure they're all strong in order to bust them out.

 "The best place to start when it comes to doing a pull-up is looking to increase your overall upper-body strength," says Kayla Itsines, level II-certified trainer in Australia, co-founder of Sweat, creator of High Intensity with Kayla.
-Itsines recommends adding upper-body pulling movements—like bent-over rows, seated rows, inverted rows, lat pulldowns, and reverse flys—into your training routine twice a week to begin.
+Itsines recommends adding upper-body pulling movements and pull-up alternatives—like bent-over rows, seated rows, inverted rows, lat pulldowns, and reverse flys—into your training routine twice a week to begin.

 In addition to adding pulling movements into your routine, she recommends strengthening the stabilizing muscles around your shoulders and upper back with exercises like triceps dips to help build upper-body strength and prevent injury.